Microlocal Analysis of Quantum Fields on Curved Spacetimes: Bilinear and sesquilinear forms

-Similarly if $\cY$ is a complex vector space, a sesquilinear form on $\cY$ is given by $a\in L(\cY, \cY^{*})$, its action on a couple $(y_{1}, y_{2})$ is denoted by \beq (y_{1}| a y_{2})\hbox{ or }\overline{y}_{1}\dual a y_{2}, \eeq the last notation being a reminder that $\cY^{*}\sim \overline{\cY}'$.
+Similarly, if $\cY$ is a complex vector space, a sesquilinear form on $\cY$ is given by an operator $a\in L(\cY, \cY^{*})$, and its action on a couple $(y_{1}, y_{2})$ will be denoted by \beq (y_{1}| a y_{2})\quad \hbox{or}\quad \overline{y}_{1}\dual a y_{2}, \eeq the last notation being a reminder that $\cY^{*}\sim \overline{\cY}'$.
 We denote by $L_{\rm h/a}(\cY, \cY^{*})$ the Hermitian/anti-Hermitian forms on $\cY$.
 Non-degenerate forms are defined as in the real case.

-If $\cX$ is a real vector space and $a\in L(\cX,\cX')$ we denote by $a_{\cc}\in L(\cc\cX, \cc\cX^{*})$ its {\em sesquilinear} extension.
+If $\cX$ is a real vector space and $a\in L(\cX,\cX')$, we denote by $a_{\cc}\in L(\cc\cX, \cc\cX^{*})$ its {\em sesquilinear} extension.

-\subsubsection{Real symplectic spaces}
+\subsection{Real symplectic spaces}

 An antisymmetric form $\sigma\in L(\cX, \cX')$ is called a {\em pre-symplectic form}.
-A non-degenerate pre-symplectic form is called {\em symplectic} and a couple $(\cX, \sigma)$ where $\sigma$ is (pre) symplectic a (real) {\em (pre) symplectic space}.
+A non-degenerate pre-symplectic form is called {\em symplectic} and a couple $(\cX, \sigma)$ where $\sigma$ is (pre) symplectic a (real) {\em $($pre$)$ symplectic space}.

 If $(\cX, \sigma)$ is symplectic, the {\em symplectic group} $Sp(\cX, \sigma)$ is the set of invertible $r\in L(\cX)$ such that $r'\sigma r= \sigma$ equipped with the usual product.
-The Lie algebra $sp(\cX, \sigma)$ is the set of $a\in L(\cX)$ such that $a'\sigma=- \sigma a$ equipped with the commutator.
+The Lie algebra $sp(\cX, \sigma)$ is the set of $a\in L(\cX)$ such that $a'\sigma=- \sigma a$, equipped with the commutator.

-\subsubsection{Pseudo-Euclidean spaces}
+\subsection{Pseudo-Euclidean spaces}

-A couple $(\cX, \nu)$ with $\nu\in L(\cX, \cX')$ non-degenerate symmetric is called a {\em pseudo-Euclidean space}.
-If $\nu>0$ it is called an {\em Euclidean space}.